FrederickGeek8/freddy.us/_posts/2026-05-14-dell-s3-sleep.md

 post_id: dell-s3-sleep
 ---

-<u markdown="1"><strong>Warning:</strong></u> These instructions should not be followed blindly and misconfiguration <u>could leave your system in a broken state</u>.
+<u markdown="1"><strong>Warning:</strong></u> These instructions should not be followed blindly since misconfiguration <u>could leave your system in a broken state</u>.
 The method used for enabling S3 Sleep on my Dell laptop was achieved through patching the stock [DSDT ACPI Table](https://wiki.archlinux.org/title/DSDT) provided by my system.
-DSDT tables are hardware-specific, so yours may very well be different than mine.
+DSDT tables are hardware-specific, so yours may very well be different from mine.
 You will also need to fix DSDT again after each BIOS update and repeat these steps! <u>Use these methods at your own risk.
 I bear no liability for anything that goes wrong.</u>

 As a sneak peek, the "real" change is quite simple, at least on my model.
 Just change a `Zero` to a `One` in a "`SS3`" variable and Linux will recognize the system as supporting S3 (deep) sleep.